awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 JSON property: `max_execution_time`

 **Concurrency Scaling mode**
-To enable Concurrency Scaling on a queue, set Concurrency Scaling mode to `auto`\.
+To enable Concurrency Scaling on a queue, set **Concurrency Scaling mode** to `auto`\.
 When the number of queries routed to a queue exceeds the queue's configured concurrency, eligible queries are sent to the scaling cluster\.
 When slots become available, queries are run on the main cluster\.
 The default is `off`\.
 JSON property: `concurrency_scaling`

 **Concurrency**
 The number of queries that can run concurrently in a queue\.
 If Concurrency Scaling mode is enabled, eligible queries are sent to a scaling cluster when a queue reaches the concurrency level\.
-If Concurrency Scaling mode is disabled, queries wait in the queue until a slot becomes available\.
+If Concurrency Scaling is disabled, queries wait in the queue until a slot becomes available\.
 The range is between 1 and 50\.
 JSON property: `query_concurrency`

 **User Groups**